Jetour Zongheng F700: Overview

-Design and features
+Design

 The production version of the Zongheng F700 will use the same design language as the Zongheng G700.
+(Note: Leaked design patents from Argentina were the first to show off the Zongheng F700's design, which confirmed that the design language would be similar to the Zongheng G700.)
 The concept version had rear-hinged doors, cameras replacing the side mirrors, no B-pillars, all-terrain tires, and wide wheel arches.